barny-dev/convent/lode/ai.md

-# AI Agent Guidelines for Lode Project
+# AI Agent Guidelines for Convent Project

+*Note: This document is located in the `lode/` directory, which serves as a rich source of information about the Convent project.
+The directory name "lode" refers to this location being a valuable source of information, particularly for AI agents working with the codebase.*

 This document provides guidance for AI agents on how to properly make changes and additions to the Lode project codebase.